Understanding AuDHD: When ADHD and Autism Overlap

 A Gentle Closing Thought

-If you’ve spent years feeling like you’re “too much” or “not enough,” please know this: there’s a good chance you were just wired differently all along.
-AuDHD is one way to understand that — not as a flaw to fix, but as a map toward knowing yourself better.
+If you’ve spent years feeling like you’re “too much” or “not enough,” please know this: you were probably just wired differently all along.

 Comments